 Some have questioned whether it would make a difference if a Hollywood star came out; what, eventually, it shows and does.
 But even as symbolism it resonates, just as the symbolism of stars like you, John, fighting legal cases, trying to silence people, trying to shut talk down, sends a message, ultimately, of shame around one’s sexuality.

 Do you realize, John, that the world would still turn if you were gay, that the best people would welcome you, that yes, it is difficult whether you are rich or poor, but families can recast themselves, and the worst idiots spewing their hatred or disapproval would be easily jettisoned?

 But also, just think: no more stupid court cases.
 No more men claiming to have had sex with you in saunas, no more handsome conquests from the past—grayer now, but they still have it—coming forward to sue you, or expose you.
 Because once you’re out, that vital central fact of you is un-exposable.
 You’ve done it.
 You’ve neutralized every poison arrow just by being honest.

 You’d also be doing so much good.
 The ripples of change coming from coming out, whether Hollywood celebrity or rural teen, are always surprising, and proof that the personal is political in the best, most life-enhancing way.

 But like I say, I don’t know who or what you are.
-So I suppose, again—grind grind—we shall see you in court.
-Or if not there, maybe the spa.
+So, I suppose, we shall eventually see you in court.
+Or if not there, maybe the gym at 3 a.m.
 Just two regular guys getting sweaty on the bench press together, no-one else around, straining at weights, spotting each other, admiring techniques, getting tips, grunting, and talking about marital status and other stuff that, y'know, comes up.
 Nothing strange about that.

 All best, Tim